SkyboundLab/voile/README.md

 # Voile

-Voile is an addon for [Apoli](https://github.com/apace100/apoli) that provides new power and condition types.
+Voile is an addon for [Apoli](https://github.com/apace100/apoli) that provides new power, action and condition types.

 ## Documentation